-- Drivers under age 18 are not eligible for a JDP. - First-time DUI offenders may request a JDP from the court to allow limited driving during a Statutory Summary Suspension.
-(A first-time offender is a driver who has not received a previous Statutory Summary Suspension, been convicted of DUI or assigned court supervision for DUI in this state, or who has not been convicted of DUI in another state within 5 years.)
+- A driver under age 18 is not eligible for a JDP. - A first-time DUI offender (arrested before Jan.
+1, 2009) may request a JDP from the court to allow limited driving during a statutory summary suspension.
+(A first-time offender is a driver who has not received a previous statutory summary suspension, been convicted of DUI or assigned court supervision for DUI in Illinois, or who has not been convicted of DUI in another state within 5 years.) - Before the court can approve a JDP, the offender must prove a hardship exists and provide proof of a current professional alcohol/drug evaluation.

-- Before the court can approve a JDP, the offender must prove a hardship exists and provide proof of a current professional alcohol/drug evaluation. - The JDP does not become effective until the 31st day of the suspension. - A commercial driver's license holder is not eligible for a JDP to operate a commercial motor vehicle.
-The driver may be eligible for a JDP for base driving privileges if the driver is a first offender.

-Effective Jan.
-1, 2009, a Monitoring Device Driving Permit will replace the Judicial Driving Permit.
-A first-time DUI offender who wishes to obtain and is eligible for driving relief during the suspension period must have a BAIID installed on his/her vehicle.
+- The JDP is not effective until the 31st day of the suspension. - A commercial driver's license holder is not eligible for a JDP to operate a commercial motor vehicle.
+The driver may be eligible for a JDP for base driving privileges if the driver is a first offender. - Effective Jan.
+1, 2009, a Monitoring Device Driving Permit (MDDP) replaced the JDP.
+Individuals arrested for DUI prior to Jan.
+1, 2009, are still eligible for a JDP.

-Of the 41,705 suspended first offenders in 2006, 20 percent (8,447) were issued JDPs.
+Of the 41,374 suspended first offenders in 2007, 19 percent (7,679) were issued JDPs.